 Agatha Christie’s body of work is vast and full of iconic characters.
 After all, who could forget Hercule Poirot or Miss Marple?
 Nearly all of the author's works have been adapted into movies, TV shows, or plays—the most recent of which is 2018's Ordeal by Innocence, a three-part BBC miniseries starring Bill Nighy and Anna Chancellor.
 The miniseries, based on Christie's novel of the same name, centers on the murder of wealthy philanthropist Rachel Argyll, and is available to stateside sleuths on Amazon Prime.

 With each, the source material is top notch.
 Yet not all adaptations are created equal (ahem—2017's Murder on the Orient Express, anyone?).
-To save you the trouble of weeding through the muck, we rounded up the seven best movies based on Agatha Christie books.
+To save you the trouble of weeding through the muck, we rounded up some of the best movies based on Agatha Christie books.

 One of the best and most famous entries in Christie’s Hercule Poirot series, Murder on the Orient Express is also, in our humble opinion, the best movie adaptation of a Christie novel to date.
 There are a lot of moving parts to this mystery, quite literally, as Poirot must solve the murder of a fellow passenger while traveling aboard the Orient Express.
 Director Sydney Lumet led his star-studded cast in a brilliant ensemble performance, headed by a wonderful Albert Finney as Hercule Poirot.
 Murder received six Academy Award nominations, winning one: Best Supporting Actress, for Ingrid Bergman.